isMandyCoding/Learn-to-code-javascript/README.md

 Functions make it easy to reuse code.
 If you find yourself repeating code you may want to turn it into a function!

 Example:
-This fucntion takes in two arguments(a, b) and returns the value of them added together.
+This function takes in two arguments(a, b) and returns the value of them added together.

 ```
 function add(a, b) {
 	return a + b;
 };
 ```
-to use the function call it by writting its name and open/close parentheis().
-With arguments passed inside the parentheis():
+to use the function call it by writing its name and open/close parenthesis().
+With arguments passed inside the parenthesis():

 - `add(5,5)` | output: 10
 - `add(2,5)` | output: 7